Skip to content

 3. Under Manifest, update accessTokenAcceptedVersion=2 (default is null).
 The JSON for your application should look similar to this example:

-Create a Service in Kong
+Create a service in Kong

-curl -i -X PUT http://<admin-server>:8001/services/httpbin-service-azure \
+curl -i -X PUT http://localhost:8001/services/httpbin-service-azure \

---data 'url=https://httpbin.org/anything'
+--data 'url=https://httpbin.konghq.com/anything'

-Create a Route in Kong
+Create a route in Kong

-curl -i -X PUT http://<admin-server>:8001/services/httpbin-service-azure/routes/httpbin-route-azure \
+curl -i -X PUT http://localhost:8001/services/httpbin-service-azure/routes/httpbin-route-azure \

 --data 'paths=/httpbin-azure'

-Map the OIDC and Application Registration Plugins to the Service
+Map the OIDC and Application Registration plugins to the service

 Map the OpenID Connect and Application Registration plugins to the Service.
 The plugins must be applied to a Service to work properly.

-curl -X POST http://<admin-hostname>:8001/services/httpbin-service-azure/plugins \
+curl -X POST http://localhost:8001/services/httpbin-service-azure/plugins \

 --data name=openid-connect \